tarunipallela/apexplanet-task-3/README.md

-# ✈️ DreamTrips – Travel Explorer | Task 3 | ApexPlanet Internship
+Travel Explorer | Task 3 | ApexPlanet Internship

 This project was built as part of **Task 3** of the **45-Day Web Development Internship** organized by **ApexPlanet**.